parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

 # Finding
+## Software Engineers also find Software Architecture important. ✅

+^ Again, good.

+---

+# Finding
-## Software Engineers also find Software Architecture important.
+## Software Engineers also find Software Architecture important. ✅
-## But also don't get time to practice it.
+## But also don't get time to practice it. ❌

 ^ But also don't get time...